 If this all sounds too overwhelming, I can help.
 I love formatting and tidying up manuscripts.

-For more information or enquiries for how I can help you make your manuscript tidy, please see my website: www.clearlingo.co.nz/contact.
+For more information on how I can help you make your manuscript tidy, please contact me at: www.clearlingo.co.nz/contact.

 I would love to hear from you.